Giotto

 Position: basilica of Santa Croce, right transept, Bardi Chapel

 The frescoes in the chapel recount episodes from the life of St. Francis based on Bonaventura da Bagnoregio's Legenda Maior, which Giotto had previously illustrated in the upper church in Assisi.
 The clarity of Franciscan preaching is reflected in the handling of the scenes illustrating the saint's life to ensure that everyone could grasp their meaning, At the same time, the idea was to draw parallels between the lives of Francis and Christ, starting with the Stigmatisation on the wall above the entrance.
 Inside the chapel we should read the narrative horizontally from left to right.
-The Renunciation of Worldly Goods is followed on the opposite wall by the Confirmation of the Rule, the Apparition at Arles by the Trial by Fire and the Death of St. Francis by the Vision of his Ascension
+The Renunciation of Worldly Goods is followed on the opposite wall by the Approval of the Rule, the Apparition at Arles by the Trial by Fire and the Death of St. Francis by the Vision of his Ascension

 "Stigmatisation of St. Francis" by Giotto.
 Basilica of Santa Croce, Bardi Chapel